2016 UEFA Super Cup

 The 2016 UEFA Super Cup was the 41st edition of the UEFA Super Cup, an annual football match organised by UEFA and contested by the reigning champions of the two main European club competitions, the UEFA Champions League and the UEFA Europa League.
 The match featured Real Madrid, the winners of the 2015–16 UEFA Champions League, and Sevilla, the winners of the 2015–16 UEFA Europa League.
 It was a rematch of the 2014 UEFA Super Cup, which was won 2–0 by Real Madrid.

 It was played at the Lerkendal Stadion in Trondheim, Norway, on 9 August 2016.
 Real Madrid won the match 3–2 after extra time for their third UEFA Super Cup title.

 Venue

 The Lerkendal Stadion was announced as the venue of the Super Cup at the UEFA Executive Committee meeting in Nyon, Switzerland, on 18 September 2014.
 It was the first UEFA final hosted in Norway.

 The Lerkendal Stadion opened as a multi-purpose stadium on 10 August 1947, as the main football and athletics stadium in Trondheim.
-It is the home stadium of Rosenborg BK.
+It is the home stadium of Rosenborg.
 The stadium has a capacity for 21,166 spectators, making it the second largest football stadium in Norway.